 Several impact assessment methods include one or more sets of predefined weighting factors, and each method has its own approach for determining them.
-It is important to be aware of the reasoning behind the weighting factors, since they will have an important effect on the results of an LCA.
+It is important to be aware of the reasoning behind the weighting factors since they will have an important effect on the results of an LCA.
 Although each method uses a different approach for determining weighting factors, four basic categories can be determined:

 - Distance to policy target.
 Some weighting factors are determined based on policy targets.
 If the goal for climate change, for example, is to reduce the national CO2 emissions by 50% and the goal for acidification is to reduce the national SO2 emissions by 20%, the carbon footprint will get a higher weighting factor.
 An issue with this approach is that policy targets may not reflect how serious a problem actually is, since policy may be influenced by costs and other political considerations.

 - Distance to scientific target.
-These weighting factors are based on the same approach as distance to policy target, but use scientific targets instead.
-For example, there is a general consensus that 350 ppm is the maximum ‘safe’ level of carbon dioxide in the atmosphere with regards to climate change.
+These weighting factors are based on the same approach as the distance to policy target, but use scientific targets instead.
+For example, there is a general consensus that 350 ppm is the maximum ‘safe’ level of carbon dioxide in the atmosphere with regard to climate change.
 These ‘safe’ levels are used as targets.
 The further away the current situation is from this target, the higher the weighting level.
 An issue with this approach is that not every environmental impact category has targets based on scientific data, and that the available scientific targets may not always be up to date.

-- Monetisation.
+- Monetization.
 This approach expresses the relative importance of an impact category in monetary value.
 This value can be based on the costs associated with preventing or repairing damage; one type of impact may be more expensive to prevent or fix than another.
-Another way to monetise an impact category is to measure how willing people are to pay to prevent a certain impact.
+Another way to monetize an impact category is to measure how willing people are to pay to prevent a certain impact.
 For example, people might be willing to pay more to prevent impacts on human health than to prevent resource depletion.
-An issue with the monetisation approach is that it inherently requires an answer to the question of how much damage is acceptable, and how much the value of a human life is.
+An issue with the monetization approach is that it inherently requires an answer to the question of how much damage is acceptable, and how much the value of human life is.
 This answer is at best subjective.

 - Panel weighting.
 Perhaps the most straightforward form of determining weighting factors is to simply ask a large group of people for their opinion on what is more important.
-An issue with this approach is that the results can easily be skewed by the personal characteristics of the panellists.
+An issue with this approach is that the results can easily be skewed by the personal characteristics of the panelists.
 Different people have different levels of knowledge about environmental effects and different personal experiences with certain impacts.
-Beyond that, it is difficult to control the amount of explanation panellists are given and the effect of recent media attention on their awareness of certain issues.
+Beyond that, it is difficult to control the amount of explanation panelists are given and the effect of recent media attention on their awareness of certain issues.

 If the weighting factors that are commonly available do not meet your needs, it is possible to create your own set of weighting factors, specific to your company or country.